tadasant/CodeClippy/CONTRIBUTING.md

 # Introduction

-Thank you for considering contributing to PyClippy!
+Thank you for considering contributing to CodeClippy!
 We're actively developing this plugin, and would love your contributions and advice as we go along.
 Because we expect to be moving at a quick pace, please email tadas [at] solutionloft.com if you want to get involved in building features or contributing substantial pieces of code so we can discuss a plan of action for getting you in our development flow.

 After we've released a beta version of the plugin, we'll take more time to formalize a code of conduct, style guidelines, and the like without needing the overhead of an email-based discussion.